numbas/editor-docs/source/question-reference.rst

 Advice
 ======

-:guilabel:`Advice` is a :ref:`content-area` which is shown when the student presses the :guilabel:`Reveal` button to reveal the question's answers, or when they receive less than the exam's :term:`Advice threshold` after submitting their answers.
+:guilabel:`Advice` is a content area which is shown when the student presses the :guilabel:`Reveal` button to reveal the question's answers, or when they receive less than the exam's :term:`Advice threshold` after submitting their answers.

 The advice area is normally used to present a worked solution to the question.

 Resources
 =========

-You can upload any file as a :ref:`resource` to make it available for use elsewhere in the question.
+You can upload any file as a :guilabel:`resource` to make it available for use elsewhere in the question.
 Uploaded files are available from the relative URL ``resources/images/``.
 The most common use case is to include images in content areas; see :ref:`the tutorial on including an image in a question<include-an-image>`.

 Exams using this question
 =========================